zengenti/contensis-react-base/MIGRATE-V4.md

   } else navigate('/search?term=' + term);
 };
 ```

+The `navigate` function returned from `useNavigate()` hook also accepts options to customise the navigation action to provide equivalent functionality to calling different `history` methods such as `history.replace({...})`.
+Check the [`useNavigate` API documentation](https://reactrouter.com/api/hooks/useNavigate) for further detail.

 ---

 Search your entire project for any references to `staticRoute`

 Carefully examine any references and if necessary, refactor them to retrieve `params` or any other key using the new structure